stringparser/gulp-runtime/README.md

 ## gulp-runtime
+#### Simple gulp runtime manager.

-Lazy to open a new terminal tab?
+Lazy to open a new tab terminal?

 ```js
 npm install gulp-runtime --save-dev
 ```

+ - Keep interacting with `gulp` without opening a new tab terminal!

  - Warning!: Work in progress :)

 ## How